Project Management Tools | Get the Schedule Right!

 The classic method to setting a schedule is to call multiple meetings or send out multiple requests to get all the details and then roll them up into a plan and a schedule.
 Inevitably the schedule is adjusted to meet the desired delivery or completion date.
 Has this worked in your company?
 Often, the answer is no.

 Why not?
 Because something was missed or something unexpected came up in the actual project.
-Alternatively, you were given a schedule and told that is what your plan has to show in the end.
-Your job is to figure out how to deliver by the given date.
+Alternatively, we were given a deadline and told this is what our plan has to show in the end.
+Our job is to figure out how to deliver by the given date.

-How do you fix this in your project?
+How do we fix this in our project?
 Call more meetings?
 Get more people involved?
 Include more details in the Gantt/WBS?
 Get better project management schedule tools?

 No. This is treating the symptoms and not the causes.

 The cause?
-You don’t know everything up front that needs to happen or that will go wrong.
-On top of that, if you could collect up and enumerate everything that must happen in the exact order, you probably could never finish recording it all, and you probably couldn’t find a tool that could capture all the details in an appropriate way.
+We don’t know everything up front that needs to happen or what will go wrong.
+On top of that, if we could collect up and enumerate everything that must happen in the exact order, we probably could never finish recording it all, and we probably couldn’t find a tool that could capture all the details in an appropriate way.
 Managing the project management tools themselves becomes a significant task (i.e., the diet dilemma) and starts to distract from managing the actual effort.

-Collectively, however, you do know everything that needs to be done.
-How do you remember a song?
-You certainly don’t have every word explicitly memorized.
-Instead as you sing the first part, the next part naturally pops to mind.
-You have to sing the whole song to write it down.
+Collectively, however, we do know everything that needs to be done.
+How do we remember a song?
+We certainly don’t have every word explicitly memorized.
+Instead as we sing the first part, the next part naturally pops to mind.
+We have to sing the whole song to write it down.
 The same is true for a project.
-The catch is that to sing a project, you have to do the project.
+The catch is that to sing a project, we have to do the project.
 The key is that what needs to be done comes back to people as they do it.
 Again the classic approach is to try and figure out all the details in advance and to embed these details into something like Microsoft Project.
-Instead, you want to leverage James Surowiecki’s “The Wisdom of Crowds ” in your planning.
+Instead, we want to leverage James Surowiecki’s “The Wisdom of Crowds ” in our planning.
 This becomes a balancing act between getting the key milestones and durations but leaving the details to the folks doing the work.
 One key detail is how to get a good estimate of the overall project time.
 This is often easier than one would expect.

 Get The Schedule Right By Looking At Recent Projects.

-Get Your Project Schedule Right By Looking At Recently Completed ProjectsYou do have a record or data on previous, similar projects, yes?
-If so, you will want to spend time seeking evidence to one question: How long did it actually take?
-You will also want to do this with the actual people who’ve managed these other projects.
+Get Your Project Schedule Right By Looking At Recently Completed ProjectsWe do have a record or data on previous, similar projects, yes?
+If so, we will want to spend time seeking evidence to one question: How long did it actually take?
+We will also want to do this with the actual people who’ve managed these other projects.
 Keep in mind that most people, no matter how intellectually gifted, simply will not remember accurately how long things took or where they spent their time.
 So pulling data from records of actual projects is critical.
 This is not always easy as project records may be hard to find.
 The dates projects started and finished may not have been recorded.
 Records that are kept may have been of the “last replan” and not of the whole project from beginning to end.
-Nevertheless, capture what data you can and see how long projects like yours appear to have taken.
+Nevertheless, capture what data we can and see how long projects like ours appear to have taken.

-So you now know, for example, that projects such as yours took about 12 months.
+So we now know that projects such as ours took, for example, about twelve months.
 Some took longer and some took shorter.

-The Most Recent Completed Project Is Probably How Your Project Will Go.
+The Most Recent Completed Project Is Probably How Our Project Will Go.

-What has happened most recently reflects the net effect of: people + processes + tools + culture of your organization.
-The chances that it will change significantly during your project is slender.
+What has happened most recently reflects the net effect of: people + processes + tools + culture of our organization.
+The chances that it will change significantly during our project is slender.
 Many people would tell me that I shouldn’t base my project on the ones just completed.
 “You will not have all the problems they had!”
 Or they will say, “We have fixed all those problems!”
 Don’t believe it.
 It is a good goal, but it is a good bet that any non-trivial change to an organization will take years to have a true impact.
-Of course, if a project was delayed due to hurricane Katrina, you probably need to base your schedule upon another project.
+Of course, if a project was delayed due to hurricane Katrina, we probably need to base our schedule upon another project.

-But you can plan for them.
-You just did.
-By basing your schedule estimates on recently completed projects you’ve factored in many things that went wrong.
-You will have some of the same problems.
-You will have some problems that were not seen by those other projects.
-By using the track record of the previous completed projects, you have planned for a typical amount of things going wrong.
+But we can plan for them.
+We just did.
+By basing our schedule estimates on recently completed projects we’ve factored in many things that went wrong.
+We will have some of the same problems.
+We will have some problems that were not seen by those other projects.
+By using the track record of the previous completed projects, we have planned for a typical amount of things going wrong.
 Many project management methodologies include a method of putting slack or buffers into the schedule.
 Using recent projects naturally includes these items and does so based upon actual data rather than on guesstimates (e.g., add 10%, etc.).

-If in fact your project delivery process is improving, you will still pick up these improvements in your schedule.
-Your project’s end results will show improvements.
-The next project that leverages off your experience will get your schedule improvements and build on them.
+If in fact our project delivery process is improving, we will still pick up these improvements in our schedule.
+Our project’s end results will show improvements.
+The next project that leverages off our experience will get our schedule improvements and build on them.
 What too many projects attempt to do is to spend their productivity improvements before they have any.
 I’ve often had to explain to folks that the new initiatives that intend to improve things by, for example, 20% will benefit the next project, not the current one.
 The initiatives that we will get the benefits from are those that were started in recent past projects.
 These are the improvements that are proven and mature and have become part of the process.
 Many improvement efforts never succeed.
-You don’t want to base your schedule on the gains of a still theoretical improvement.
+We don’t want to base our schedule on the gains of a still theoretical improvement.

 Trust People To Know How To Do The Job.

-Trust People To Know How To Do The Job On Your Project ScheduleIf you can’t trust them to do their job, you are in a real pickle anyway, and project management tools are not going to help.
+Trust People To Know How To Do The Job On Your Project ScheduleIf we can’t trust people to do their job, we are in a real pickle anyway, and project management tools are not going to help.
 Also, these same people are the best ones to figure out that they don’t know something, or they’ve overlooked something.
 They are the best people to fix a problem in their area when it comes up.
-You want to empower them to identify and fix the problems.
-You have.
-You gave them the time they needed by the way you set the overall schedule.
+We want to empower them to identify and fix the problems.
+We have.
+We gave them the time they needed by the way we set the overall schedule.

-If you have a classically compressed schedule, what will happen when a problem comes up?
+If we have a classically compressed schedule, what will happen when a problem comes up?
 A milestone will slip and previous milestones have either also slipped or have certainly not come in early.
-You will ask for more status and regular updates from your team to explain to more senior management what is going wrong and how you will fix it.
-You might have multiple meetings a day.
-You will probably be having multiple meetings with more senior management.
+We will ask for more status and regular updates from our team to explain to more senior management what is going wrong and how we will fix it.
+We might have multiple meetings a day.
+We will probably be having multiple meetings with more senior management.
 They will want more information and probably bring in “help.”
-The “expert” help will need more information.
-The “experts” will need time with the folks doing the work to get up to speed.
-Everyone will then pepper your team with questions.
-With meeting requests.
-With requests for updated status.
-If this is happening to you or typically happens on past projects, this is a good indication that schedules are not in line with reality.
+This “expert” help will need more information.
+These “experts” will need time with our folks doing the work to get up to speed.
+Everyone will then pepper our team with questions, with meeting requests and with requests for updated status.
+If this is happening to us or typically happens on past projects, this is a good indication that our schedules are not in line with reality.

 Highlight Problems As They Happen.

 Don’t panic, but don’t hide the problems.
 Show the problems as they happen and show how past problems have been resolved.
 They have been resolved, yes?
-If you have a reasonable schedule then probably yes.
-If you gave your team a reasonable schedule, they’ve probably also completed or delivered some things early and a bunch on-time.
-This also builds confidence so when something goes wrong, and it will, more senior management (and your management peers) will be more inclined to monitor what is happening rather than intervene in what is going on.
-If this is your first project or your organization consistently has problem projects, then you may get more help then you want.
-Your job is to have confidence in your planning and your team and to reflect that back to those trying to help.
+If we have a reasonable schedule then probably yes.
+If we gave our team a reasonable schedule, they’ve probably also completed or delivered some things early and a bunch on-time.
+This also builds confidence so when something does go wrong, and it will, more senior management (and our management peers) will be more inclined to monitor what is happening rather than intervene in what is going on.
+If this is our first project or our organization consistently has problem projects, then we may get more help then we want.
+Our job is to have confidence in our planning and our team and to reflect that back to those trying to help.

-Capture What Actually Happens In Your Project, As It Happens.
+Capture What Actually Happens In Our Project, As It Happens.

 Planning For Problems Is Not “Planning To Fail.”